PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### 📌 Tasks:

-* Call a manager to explain how a broker works. :wave:
+* Call a manager to explain how a broker works. 👋

 ### 📚 Documentation:
 - [Download Mosquitto](https://everythingsmarthome.co.uk/howto/how-to-install-an-mqtt-broker-mosquitto-install-config-on-debian-ubuntu-mint-fedora-raspbian/)